argosnothing/niri-scratchpad-rs/README.md

 for `x86_64` I provide the executable directly.
 Download it, put it somewhere at `chmod +x niri-scratchpad`.
 Then run it with the options to use it.

 ## Building
-Please use `v1.0` branch as main will have heavy dev for a little bit.

 Dependencies:
 * `rust`
 * `cargo`